 Select a different campaign objective, such as traffic, to drive people directly to your website to learn more about your event and to register on your website.
-If you are using a third-party event registration site that doesn’t have an option to place your Facebook Pixel on it, that’s okay—however, the trade-off is not knowing what happens to that person who clicks through since you’ll lose tracking once they get to the landing page.
+If you are using a third-party event registration site that doesn’t have an option to place your Facebook Pixel on it, that’s okay—however, the trade-off is not knowing what happens to that person who clicks through since you’ll lose tracking once they get to the event landing page.
 Ideally, you will want to have registration on your site to track conversions back to your Facebook and Instagram ads.
 That way you’ll have more insight into what is working and what is not cutting it for your ad set audience targeting, ad copy, or creative variations.

 If you are using the popular event registration site, like EventBrite, for your event registrations and ticket sales, it is possible to add your Facebook Pixel onto their platform, so tracking won’t get lost.
 Here are steps on how to add your Facebook Pixel to EventBrite.

 To expand your reach further, select Instagram as an ad placement in the ad set level so you can reach users in the Instagram feed and Instagram Stories.
 You’ll want to prompt them with the call to action to “Learn More” or to “Sign Up”—or, if you are promoting multiple times for your event and it applies, use “Get Showtimes.”
 Because Instagram is such a highly visual platform, testing video ads for your event is highly effective here.

 4. Promote a new event with Facebook ads